 - Development of neutrino interaction models and the inclusion of event generators used for extracting physics measurements from the experiment.

 - The development of new Bayesian statistical methods based on Deep Learning to improve complex data fits with many free parameters as needed by a multiparameter fit of oscillation physics.

 - Development of new event generation methods based on Deep Learning to improve the speed of event generation and precision in neutrino-nucleus interaction models.

 The group has been involved in different detector development concepts related to neutrino and low energy physics :

 - Construction and operation of the ND280 detector.
 The group has responsibilities in the operation of the large TPC detectors and the magnet.

 - Construction and operation of the Wagasci-BabyMind detector.
 The group developed the BabyMind detector in collaboration with CERN.
 The detector was shipped to Japan in 2018 and it is being commissioned.

 - Development of the new generation of neutrino detectors based on highly granulated quasi-3D fine-grained scintillator target tracker.

 - Development of new concepts of optical TPC's.

-- Development of the readout electronics for the HyperKamiokande experiment in Japan.
+- Development of the ND concept for the HyperKamiokande experiment in Japan.